Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

 The rain and cloud cover should keep temperatures below 100 degrees this weekend.
 The San Antonio area hit 100 on Wednesday and was expected to come close again on Thursday and Friday.
 Heat indices of 103 and 104 were expected Thursday and Friday, respectively.

-The San Antonio area remains in its worst drought since the 1950s, which is lingering into its sixth summer.
+The San Antonio area remains in its second worst drought, lingering into its sixth summer.
+The only drought that was worse was the drought of the 1950s.

 The area received steady rains in June and July, but the month of August in San Antonio is usually hot and dry until a tropical disturbance blows in.